Yengas/ruby-factorial-cached/README.md

 gem install factorial-cached
 ```

-or after pulling / downloading zip of this Github project,
+or after pulling / downloading this Github project,

 ```
 cd path/to/project